 Here is the introductory video to the Physics of Everyday Life series.
 In this video I list 10 future topics and talk about the Physics of each topic.
-The video is here:
+Be sure to get your free worksheet!

 Hey there, Doc Bateman here.
 Are you curious about Physics?
 Would you like to learn more about physics, but you’re afraid of it?
 You don’t know where to begin?
 This series is for you!
 I call it The Physics of Everyday Life.
 I’ll deal with many common topics and explain the physics behind everyday things.

 I’m a physicist, but more importantly, I’m a physics teacher.
 Physicists tend to look at the world differently.
 I’ll use everyday things that you’re familiar with and use those as a basis to teach you more about physics.
 We’ll talk about the physics of things you may encounter in your everyday life.
 What does that mean?
 Physics includes things like: motion, heat, waves, electricity, magnetism, electronic circuits, optics, … well you get the idea.
 I have an ever growing list of physics topics that I’ll make videos from.
 If you have a favorite topic, let me know and I’ll add it to my list.
 What follows is a quick overview of 10 topics from my list.